jpronkko/FinlandEmissions2023/README.md

 # Todo

 I find the topic quite interesting and I intend to dig further in the data and to continue making additional visualizations.
+The data model in the Power BI could use some enhancements.